 "Everyone loses from the government shutdown.
 An employee loses their paycheck at the time he or she needs it," Goldwein said.
 "Ultimately, we’re going to fund it anyway.
 It’s kind of silly."

 Federal employees typically receive back pay shortly upon their return, though, Goldwein says, nothing is certain.
 Every agency has their own contingency plan in the event of a shutdown.

 How many times has the government shut down?

-The government has shut down 18 times since 1976, the year Congress introduced the Congressional Budget and Impoundment Control Act, according to the Committee for a Responsible Federal Budget’s research.
+Including Saturday's stalemate, government has shut down 19 times since 1976, the year Congress introduced the Congressional Budget and Impoundment Control Act, according to the Committee for a Responsible Federal Budget’s research.
 Half of the shutdowns occurred over a weekend.

 “Before 1980, the government didn’t really shut down,” Goldwein explained.
 “A lot of others were over the course of weekends.
 I call them ‘fake shutdowns.’”

 Goldwein says there have really only been three significant government shutdowns in the history of the U.S.

 Two occurred during the Clinton administration in the winter of 1995 to 1996.
 Former President Bill Clinton and the Republican Congress were at odds and shut the government down for a total of 26 days, Goldwein said.

 The third occurred during the Obama administration in 2013, when a stalemate between the House and Senate led to a 16-day hiatus.

 How much money can the country lose during a shutdown?